alexanderpohle/alexanderpohle.github.io/_pages/about.md

 My rearch mainly focuses on better understanding phylogenetic relationships of fossil cephalopods.
 During my PhD at the [Palaeontological Institute and Museum](https://www.pim.uzh.ch/en.html) of the [University of Zurich](https://www.uzh.ch/en.html), Switzerland, I mainly studied Cambrian to Devonian "nautiloid" cephalopods, not only in terms of phylogeny, but also regarding their taxonomy and palaeobiology.

-![Reconstruction of some Ordovician cephalopods](/images/Reconstructions.png) Reconstruction of some Ordovician cephalopods.
+![Reconstruction of some Ordovician cephalopods](/images/Reconstructions.png) **Fig. 1.** Reconstruction of some Ordovician cephalopods.
 Credit: Evelyn Friesenbichler & Alexander Pohle

 For my current postdoc project in Bochum, I now study coleoids, with a particular focus on the Mesozoic belemnites, attempting to reconstruct their evolution via modern phylogenetic tools.
 Furthermore, I am interested whether geochemical properties of belemnite rostra can be phylogenetically informative.